San Francisco, California

 MINA [ Mobile Innovation Network Australasia ]

-Mobile Innovation Network Aotearoa [MINA] aims to explore the possibilities of interaction between people, content and the emerging mobile industry.
+The Mobile Innovation Network Australasia [MINA] creates interactions between people, content and the creative industries.